Lavaruz/Pukulenam_NewWeb/README.md

-!! requires NodeJS for run in localhost !!
+!! requires NodeJS for run this code on local server !!

 After cloning/downloading the code, do:
 ```